elysemontano/elyse-lecture-notes/first-day/html-css.md

 ** Next slide **

 Here is an example of what a CSS file could look like.
-We can provide multiple style rules to the element, class or ID we are targeting as we see here.
+We can provide multiple style rules to the element class or ID we are targeting as we see here.

 There is a certain amount of uniformity to this code, we can see that there is a space sperating each selector and the rules are indented over for the sake of readibility as the developer.